ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 In short, this course will focus on several learning activities designed to engage and interest students in a variety of topics while helping them think more deeply about each topic and why it is important in Computing Science.
 This class will require a considerable, but reasonable, amount of effort, not only from the students but the instructors and TAs as well.
 In addition to exercises and activities, there will be several assignments and group projects to be completed.

-{{% notice note%}}

-The first two weeks of class will be 100% remote for sections D and E due to university COVID restrictions.

-{{% /notice %}}

 **CIS 115 is a studio-type course**, meaning that much of the course is done online.  <u>It is expected that you complete the online material/readings **before** you come to class</u> so we can have discussions on that weeks material.
 Class time will be dedicated to activities, discussions, and programming work.
 While most work for the course is available online, there will be some content that will be available **only** in class.
 There will be about two modules of content delivered each week, along with some Python programming content.
 Each module given will have a quiz over the content covered so it is important to stay caught up on module content each week (*see late policy below*)!